xxaiuu/Team-Bacon-Detectors/README.md

-# Final Project Code For ECE118
+# Final Project Code For ECE118 Spring 2022
 ### Group 2: Samuel Indurkar, Tony Chen and Alexandria Liu

 (Note: PingSensor.X contains blocking code for ping sensors <working>, and it has a resolution of 6 inches;